 Jack signed in resignation.

 Without any acknowledgment of her granddaughters, Brittany put back on the VR helmet to retreat back into the simulation.
 A simulation built from her most precious remaining memories.
-Memories that had all been thoroughly documented over a lifetime of social media use
+Memories that had all been thoroughly documented over a lifetime of social media use.
+All the posts and daily pictures made her timeline a flipbook of decay.

 It was an existence where life had remained static and where she could at least believe she was safe from the corrosive effects of time.
-The machine resurrected the people and places her heart most yearned for from the days of her life she most treasured and her son, and his family was not included.
+The machine resurrected the people and places her heart most yearned for from the days of her life she most treasured, and her son and his family were not included.